curreythomas/art-api-exam-nolist/README.md

 ### Content Types

-All endpoints within the ART API accept and return data formatted as JSON.
-When providing content in the body of a request the `Content-Type` request header must be `application/json`.
+All endpoints within the Art API accept and return data formatted as JSON.
+When providing content in the body of a request, the `Content-Type` request header must be `application/json`.

 ### Response Status Codes